osmancandulger/badword-filter/README.md

 ## checkIsValid

-This function takes two args and returns boolean as validation result.
+This function takes two args and returns boolean as validation result. <br>
 You can use swear words list only for English language for now.

 ```